jon-acker/collaborator/README.md

 acme/parser: [parse]
 ```

-Edit the file requirements.yml to configure whether the your SuS will require the real collaborator or the spy specified in collaborators.yml
+Edit the file requirements.yml to configure whether the your SuS (Subject under Spec) will require the real collaborator or the spy specified in collaborators.yml

 If, for example your SuS is acme/calculator and its collaborating module is acme/parser, and you when the test runs you want your calculator module to require the fake not the real acme/parser, edit requirements.yml like so:

 ```yaml